List of courses

 The credit system is based on student workload.
 Student workload does not only consist of lectures and seminars, but also of individual study.
 The workload is expressed in credit points based on the ECTS.
 1 EC represents 28 hours of full-time study, including lecture attendance, hours spent on individual study and preparation of assignments

 Courses are mainly 6 ECTS (one block, 8 weeks) or 12 ECTS (two blocks, 16 weeks) and are mostly offered in the first two blocks of the semester.
 Courses last for one or two blocks.
 The length of a course is indicated in the course catalogue.
 When selecting courses please note that you should divide your study load equally.
 For example if you are selecting a standard study load of 30 EC per semester, you should select 12 EC in block 1, 12 EC in block 2 and 6 EC in block 3, as block 3 is the shortest period.
 Students are expected to take a minimum of 24 ECTS per semester.
-A maximum of 36 ECTS per semester is allowed but not recommended since this is a very high workload for 16 weeks.
+Students can register up to a maximum of 42 ECTS per semester but are then expected to drop 12 ECTS before the start of the semester.
+Taking 36 ECTS per semester is allowed but not recommended since this is a very high workload for 16 weeks.

 Students are recommended not to take more than two courses during one block.
 In case the student only takes courses in block 1 and 2, this usually means a workload of 24 credits.
 Students following more than two courses in block 1 or 2 need allowance for a higher workload.

 The UvA places a strong emphasis on independent and critical thinking.
 Students are expected to study independently.
-There is a lot of self-study required.
+A lot of self-study is required.
 Students find the academic climate challenging but rewarding.